 Most bits of new technology these days simply don’t come with a fully loaded instruction manual like the technology of yesteryear.
 The software and technology we use today is often intuitive enough that we can log in, acclimatize ourselves to the basic interface and we’re flying within a matter of moments.

 But there’s a difference between simply using a system ‘out of the box’ as it were and using it well.
 Take a customer relationship management system (CRM) for example.
 While it doesn’t take a genius to work out how much value such a tool can bring to the table, it’s a completely different challenge to work out what the best practices for using a CRM system are.

 We were rather intrigued to understand just what makes any CRM user excel so we took some time to pick the brains of a man in the know: Neil Saviano.
 As President of CRM International, he is certainly no stranger when it comes to CRM best practices.

 So together, we have compiled four of our top tips for capitalizing on your CRM investment.

 Data, data, data.

-An exciting new data source however, is marketing automation.
+An exciting new data source, however, is marketing automation.
 “Records and activity data are created and stored in CRM systems that are integrated within marketing automation software.
-This can come from website visits, email campaigns, click-through or even triggered by changing market conditions.
+This can come from website visits, email campaigns, click-throughs or even triggered by changing market conditions.
 The result?
 More newly qualified, warm leads for your sales effort and more information to drive business from existing customers,” he adds.